SwaonD/appimage_installer/README.md

 ```

 # Details
-Every variables are in the src/variables.sh file, including the directory path used to store the apps (APP_DIR).
+Every variables are in the src/variables.sh file, including the directory path used to store the applications (APP_DIR).